-https://health.cornell.edu/initiatives/campaigns-materials/intervene-bystander-campaign

-The Skorton Center for Health Initiatives at Cornell Health, in collaboration with the Cornell Interactive Theater Ensemble, has developed a bystander intervention video and workshop called Intervene © 2016.
-Intervene is both a video and a workshop:

-- Video: The online 20-minute video Intervene includes brief filmed scenarios demonstrating ways in which student bystanders can successfully intervene in problematic situations.
-Seven different situations are addressed, including sexual assault, sexual harassment, intimate partner violence (emotional abuse), hazing, alcohol emergency, emotional distress, and bias. - Workshop: An in-person 60-minute workshop provides an opportunity for students to view the video with others and engage in a facilitated conversation to reflect upon the attitudes and behaviors that influence the process of intervening as an individual or with assistance.
+mervene cornellhealth@ ecornell.edu https://health.o cornell.edu/initiatives/campaigns-materials/intervene-bystander-campaign Description: The Skorton Center for Health Initiatives at Cornell Health, in collaboration with the Cornell Interactive Theater Ensemble, has developed a bystander intervention video and workshop called Intervene © 2016.
+Intervene is both a video and a workshop: Video: The online 20-minute video Intervene includes brief filmed scenarios demonstrating ways in which student bystanders can successfully intervene in problematic situations.
+Seven different situations are addressed, including sexual assault, sexual harassment, intimate partner violence (emotional abuse), hazing, alcohol emergency, emotional distress, and bias.
+Workshop: An in-person 60-minute workshop provides an opportunity for students to view the video with others and engage in a facilitated conversation to reflect upon the attitudes and behaviors that influence the process of intervening as an individual or with assistance.
 Participants also discuss additional related scenarios not included in the film.
 The Center conducted a randomized controlled trial evaluating the effectiveness of the video.
 After four weeks, students who watched the stand-alone video reported a higher likelihood to intervene for most situations compared to a control group who did not view the video.
-The workshop was effective at increasing students' likelihood to intervene for most situations as measured in the four-week follow-up

-Undergraduate, graduate, and professional college students.
+The workshop was effective at increasing students' likelihood to intervene for most situations as measured in the fourweek follow-up survey.
+Target: Undergraduate, graduate, and professional college students.
 Secondary audiences include university staff, faculty, parents, alumni, and other academic institutions.
+Content: Video, program overview pdf, and Facilitator Discussion Guide PowerPoint Content.
+Free.
+Cornell would appreciate your participation in evaluation of the program.